bradkulick/gemonade/README.md

 ## 🛠️ Quick Start

 ### Prerequisites
-Geode is a wrapper around existing tools.
+Gemonade is a wrapper around existing tools.
 Ensure you have the following installed:
 *   **Python 3.x** (for session management)
 *   **Node.js & npm**
 *   **Google Gemini CLI:**